sorpaas/HTTP2.jl/README.md

 #### Actions

 * `ActPromise(stream_identifier, promised_stream_identifier, headers)`: This is
-  usually sends from a server, which sends a push promise. `stream_identifier` is the main stream identifier, `promised_stream_identifier` is the promised stream identifier that is going to be pushed, and `headers` are a `Headers` struct that sends the requests.
+  usually sent from a server which sends a push promise. `stream_identifier` is the main stream identifier, `promised_stream_identifier` is the promised stream identifier that is going to be pushed, and `headers` are a `Headers` struct that sends the requests.